“MY BICEPS AREN’T GROWING…”

 They also have the ability to do some shoulder flexion because of the long head’s attachment at the top of the glenohumeral joint.

-It’s important to realize that any time you’re bending your elbow in any back exercise or anything you do on your pull day including pullups, chin-ups, pulldowns, barbell rows, inverted rows, one-armed rows, you’re also working your biceps.
+It’s important to realize that any time you’re bending your elbow in any back exercise or anything you do on your upper body pull day including pullups, chin-ups, pulldowns, barbell rows, inverted rows, one-armed rows, you’re also training biceps.

 Let’s say you’re training a push, pull, leg split and training each function twice a week.
-If you throw any direct bicep work in on top of that you’re actually hitting your biceps three times in that week and you’re not giving them enough time to recuperate.
+If you throw any exercises for biceps in on top of that you’re actually hitting your biceps three times in that week and you’re not giving them enough time to recuperate.

-Many people’s mistake is often to continue to add more and more frequency when you are trying to force a change in muscle size.
+Many people’s mistake is often to continue to add more and more frequency when you are trying to build bigger arms.
 The right thing to do is to first step back, take away some volume and frequency and monitor how your body responds.

 It’s not about protein synthesis every 48 hours!